tuskat/teddys-crew/src/games/cadre-de-guerre/cadre-de-guerre.md

 Enemies  are at the beginning divided in 4 types :
 - shoot but doesn't move (weak to short range)
 - move in sequence, switch between hurt and idle (weak to long range)
-- chase the player, hurt only on dashes (done) (extremly weak)
 - chest kind enemies, flee user (can take some dmg)

 ##MVP

-- Sound/Music are present (in progress)
+- Musics are present (Punch Deck?)
-- Basic sprite implementation
 - Hub Screen
 - Basic Game Settings